BaptisteRamonda/ingenuity-gate/hardware/mechanical/README.md

    - The Motor Model directory holds the SolidWorks model for the stepper motor.
 This model represents the physical characteristics and dimensions of the motor used in the gate control mechanism.

 ### 3. **Gate Model**
    - Inside the Gate Model directory, you'll find the SolidWorks model for the gate assembly.
-This includes the gate itself, the rack and pinion mechanism (cremaillere), and the sliding components (glissiere) that enable controlled movement.
+This includes the gate itself, the rack and pinion mechanism, and the sliding components that enable controlled movement.

 ### 4. **Support Walls**
    - The Support Walls folder contains SolidWorks models representing the walls that support the gate structure.
 These walls are essential for providing stability and guidance to the gate during its operation.